World Professional Association for Transgender Health

-The World Professional Association for Transgender Health (WPATH), formerly the Harry Benjamin International Gender Dysphoria Association (HBIGDA), is a professional organization devoted to the understanding and treatment of gender incongruence and gender dysphoria, and creating standardized treatment for transgender and gender variant people.
-WPATH was founded in 1979 and named HBIGDA in honor of Harry Benjamin during a period where there was no clinical consensus on how and when to provide gender-affirming care.
+The World Professional Association for Transgender Health (WPATH), formerly the Harry Benjamin International Gender Dysphoria Association (HBIGDA), is a professional organization focused on understanding and treatment of gender incongruence and gender dysphoria, and creating standardized treatment for transgender and gender variant people.
+WPATH was founded in 1979 and named HBIGDA in honor of one of its founders, Harry Benjamin, during a period when there was no clinical consensus on how and when to provide gender-affirming care.

-Founding members included Dr. Harry Benjamin, Paul A. Walker, Richard Green, Jack C. Berger, Donald R. Laub, Charles L. Reynolds Jr., Leo Wollman and Jude Patton.

 WPATH is mostly known for the Standards of Care for the Health of Transgender and Gender Diverse People (SOC).
 Early versions of the SOC mandated strict gatekeeping of transition by psychologists and psychiatrists and framed transgender identity as a mental illness.
-Beginning in approximately 2010, WPATH began publicly advocating the depsychopathologization of transgender identities and the 7th and 8th versions of the SOC took an approach that was more evidence-based.
+Beginning in approximately 2010, WPATH began publicly advocating the depsychopathologization of transgender identities, and the seventh and eighth versions of the SOC took an approach that was more evidence-based.

 Standards of Care

-WPATH develops, publishes and reviews guidelines for persons with gender dysphoria, under the name of Standards of Care for the Health of Transgender and Gender Diverse People, the overall goal of the SOC is to provide clinical guidance for health professionals to assist transgender, and gender nonconforming people with safe and effective pathways to achieving lasting personal comfort with their gendered selves, in order to maximize their overall health, psychological well-being, and self-fulfillment.
-To keep up with increasing scientific evidence, WPATH periodically commissions an update to the Standards of Care and the WPATH Guideline Steering Committee oversees the guideline development process.
-The first version of the Standards of Care were published in 1979.
-Versions were released in 1979 (1st), 1980 (2nd), 1981 (3rd), 1990 (4th), 1998 (5th), 2001 (6th), and 2012 (7th).
-WPATH released Version 8, the latest edition, in 2022; it is described as being based upon a "more rigorous and methodological evidence-based approach than previous versions."
+WPATH develops, publishes, and reviews guidelines for persons with gender dysphoria, under the name Standards of Care for the Health of Transgender and Gender Diverse People (SOC).
+The overall goal of the SOC is to provide clinical guidance for health professionals to assist transgender and gender-nonconforming people with safe and effective pathways to achieving lasting personal comfort with their gendered selves, in order to maximize their overall health, psychological well-being, and self-fulfillment.
+To keep up with increasing scientific evidence, WPATH periodically commissions an update to the SOC, and the WPATH Guideline Steering Committee oversees the guideline development process.
+The first version of the SOC was published in 1979.
+Updates were released in 1980 (2nd), 1981 (3rd), 1990 (4th), 1998 (5th), 2001 (6th), and 2012 (7th).
+WPATH published the latest edition (the 8th) in 2022; it is described as being based upon a "more rigorous and methodological evidence-based approach than previous versions".

-SOC is an internationally accepted and influential document outlining how to provide patients with transition related care.
-Early versions of the SOC focused gender transition towards psychologists and psychiatrists and framed transgender identity as a mental illness.
-Beginning in approximately 2010, with pushing from trans rights activists the WPATH began publicly advocating the depsychopathologization of transgender identities in the 7th version of the SOC.
+The SOC is an internationally accepted and influential document outlining how to provide patients with transition-related care.
+Early versions focused gender transition towards psychologists and psychiatrists and framed transgender identity as a mental illness.
+Beginning in approximately 2010, with a push from trans rights activists, WPATH began publicly advocating the depsychopathologization of transgender identities in the 7th version of the SOC.